Power system reduction: Dynamic reduction

-Dynamic reduction techniques aim to preserve the transient or oscillatory behavior of the system.They retain dynamic response characteristics and then used in transient analysis and calculation, such as voltage stability and frequency stability.
+Dynamic reduction techniques aim to preserve the transient or oscillatory behavior of the system.
+They are used in transient studies such as voltage stability and frequency stability analysis.
 These techniques are further classified into model-based and measurement-based methods.

 Model-based techniques

 Model-based dynamic reduction techniques rely on mathematical representations of power system components, such as generators, loads, and transmission lines, to create simplified but behaviorally accurate equivalents.
 These methods are typically applied when full knowledge of system topology and parameters is available.
 They are categorized into low-frequency and high-frequency equivalents based on the time-scale and phenomena of interest.